TagesWoche/crowd-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Crowd lets you create and add cards to your contents for polls or similar community input.
+TalkToMe lets you create and add cards to your contents for polls or similar community input.

 == Description ==